zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 title: Flutter
 ---

-This guide shows you how you to integrate **ZITADEL** as an idendity provider for a Flutter app.
+This guide shows you how to integrate **ZITADEL** as an identity provider for a Flutter app.

 At the end of the guide, you will have a mobile application on Android and iOS that can authenticate users via ZITADEL.